Supporting employees with autism in the workplace

 Autistic individuals are often known for having a strong sense of fairness and social justice.
 They can be very aware of when something isn't right or when someone is being treated unfairly.
 In addition, from going through their own challenges in a neurotypical world, they can draw on their own experiences to help or understand other colleagues.

 It’s becoming more and more important to embrace diversity and create an inclusive workplace if we want to ensure a company’s success.
-By actively recruiting and supporting autistic employees, organisations can foster an inclusive workplace culture that benefits all employees.
+By actively recruiting and supporting autistic employees, organizations can foster an inclusive workplace culture that benefits all employees.
 A diverse workplace can also help retain and attract new talent, with many employees now citing inclusiveness as an important part of somewhere they want to work.

 Learn more about how to retain neurodiverse talent